 Walking fast burns more kilojoules per hour than walking slowly, but this doesn’t mean you have to push yourself until you’re breathless.
 Instead, pace yourself so that you can still talk.
 This simple rule of thumb means that you walk safely within your target heart rate, which brings about health gains.

-Our body tends to get used to physical activity, so continue to increase your intensity as you are able to improve your fitness levels.
+Our bodies tend to get used to physical activity, so continue to increase your intensity as you are able to improve your fitness levels.
 You can increase the intensity of your walks by:

 Warming up and cooling down after walking